 We found 5 family medicine practitioners who accept Aetna EPO near Dayton, TX.

-Dr. Steven Ellerbe's area of specialization is family medicine.
-He takes several insurance carriers, including Aetna EPO, Blue Cross/Blue Shield, and Blue Cross Blue Shield Bronze.
-Dr. Ellerbe studied medicine at the University of North Texas Health Science Center, Texas College of Osteopathic Medicine.
+Dr. Steven Ellerbe practices family medicine.
+His average patient rating is 3.5 stars out of 5.
+He accepts several insurance carriers, including Aetna EPO, Blue Cross/Blue Shield, and Blue Cross Blue Shield Bronze.
+Dr. Ellerbe graduated from the University of North Texas Health Science Center, Texas College of Osteopathic Medicine.

 Conditions / Treatments